glyph/Fritter/docs/persistence.rst

 Adding Recurrences And Counts: Friendminder Example
 ---------------------------------------------------

-To illustrate some slightly more complex uses of ``JSONRegistry``, let's build a little application that can help you keep in touch with friends.
-It's all too easy to just forget to send a message to keep in touch, so let's make a tool to remind ourselves.
+Saving and loading scheduled calls with a bit of associated state is nice, but not generally useful if we can't save the relationships *between* those bits of associated state.
+So next, we'll build a little application that can help you keep in touch with friends.

+It's all too easy to just forget to send a message to keep in touch every so often, so let's make a tool to remind ourselves.

 In this tool, we want to: